Kasandra-SANReN/esgobweb/README.md

 You can download e.g. [243 Country Flag Icons](http://365icon.com/icon-styles/ethnic/classic2/) and extract the content into the esgob folder.
 Set the config.inc.php apropriate:

 `define('FLAG_FOLDER', 'flags/flags_iso/24/');`

+###
+The database used is mysqli.
+Three tables are used.
+The database name is names dnsdatabase.
+The three tables are dnsentries:dnsent_id, domain,masterip, owner_id people:owner_id, Name, Institution, password
+slaveslist: Slavelist_id, Domain, Type, Masterip, Action